pranay041/slider1/README.md

 You can find the project repository on GitHub [here](https://github.com/pranay041/slider1).

+You can click on this link for live website view  [link here]( https://pranay041.github.io/slider1/).

 ### Cloning the Repository

 To access the project on your local machine, follow these steps: